nexpy/nexpy/docs/source/pythongui.rst

        :align: center
        :width: 90%

-.. note:: Group validation is only available in NeXpy v2.0.0.

 **Add Group**
     Adds a group to the selected group in the tree with the specified name and base class.
 A dropdown menu display lists valid base